CryptoManufaktur-io/babylon-docker/README.md

 ## Quick setup

-Run `cp default.env .env`, then `nano .env`, and update values like MONIKER, NETWORK, and either SNAPSHOT or RAPID_SYNC_URL if you prefer to sync using one of these methods.
+Run `cp default.env .env`, then `nano .env`, and update values like MONIKER, NETWORK, and SNAPSHOT.

 If you want the consensus node RPC ports exposed locally, use `rpc-shared.yml` in `COMPOSE_FILE` inside `.env`.